sandstorm-io/sandstorm/docs/administering/reverse-proxy.md

 ### Configure Sandstorm's configuration files

-First, **configure Sandstorm to listen on localhost, port 6080, for HTTP requests.** To do that, you will need to edit `/opt/sandstorm/sandstorm.conf`.
-Make sure `HTTPS_PORT=...` line is **not** set, as Sandstorm's HTTPS is designed for users of [sandcats.io free SSL](sandcats.md).
-Your `PORT` and `BIND_IP` settings should look like this.
+First, **configure Sandstorm to listen on localhost, port 6080, for HTTP requests.** We use port 6080 here to match the example nginx configuration.
+You will need to edit `/opt/sandstorm/sandstorm.conf`.
+Make sure there is no `HTTPS_PORT=...` line, as the `HTTPS_PORT=...` configuration option enables Sandstorm's [auto-renewing sandcats.io free SSL](sandcats.md).
+The `PORT` and `BIND_IP` settings should look like this.

 ```
 PORT=6080
 BIND_IP=127.0.0.1
 ```

-Then, **configure Sandstorm to use your new base URL and wildcard host.** To do that, edit `/opt/sandstorm/sandstorm.conf` and adjust those settings.
-Here is an example for a Sandstorm server that would be accessed by visiting `example.com` over HTTPS.
+Then, **configure Sandstorm to use your new base URL and wildcard host.** You might also need to add a new DNS record to your domain; read more about [wildcard DNS for Sandstorm.](wildcard.md) Here is an example pair of lines from `/opt/sandstorm/sandstorm.conf` for a Sandstorm server that would be accessed by visiting `example.com` over HTTPS.

 ```
 BASE_URL=https://example.com
 WILDCARD_HOST=*.example.com
 ```

-If you need a custom port number, you should place it in both `WILDCARD_HOST` and `BASE_URL`.
+**If you are serving HTTPS or HTTP on non-default port numbers,** then you will need to add a port number to both `WILDCARD_HOST` and `BASE_URL`.
+In the example configuration, nginx listens for HTTPS on port 443 and HTTP on port 80, which are the default ports, so you do not need add a port number unless you are doing an unusual Sandstorm install.

 ### Run